Insights | Tunley Environmental

 For businesses, green marketing not only enhances brand image and consumer loyalty but also often reduce operational costs by incorporating sustainable materials and processes.
 Consumers benefit by accessing products and services that have a reduced impact on the environment, therefore reducing their own scope 3 emissions.

-Additionally, companies that pioneer green products/services in their sector often gain a competitive edge with their customers and in being considered for certain government programs that require specific compliance like the PPN 06/21 and PAS 2060.
+Additionally, companies that pioneer green products/services in their sector often gain a competitive edge with their customers and in being considered for certain government programs that require specific compliance like the PPN 006 and ISO 14068.
 Learn more about Tunley Environmental's support service for sustainability compliance by getting in touch.

 The Cambridge English Dictionary defines “Greenwashing” as behaviour or activities that make people believe that a company is doing more to protect the environment than it really is.
 It is a deceptive marketing practice where businesses falsely claim their products or services are environmentally beneficial, often misleading consumers and stakeholders.
 Common tactics include using vague or misleading terms like "natural" or "eco-friendly" without clear definitions, focusing on one supposedly green aspect of a product while ignoring other harmful elements and using green-themed imagery to imply environmental responsibility without factual backing.